aleksmitov/examples/spam-detection/README.md

 # Spam Detection Project Example

 An NLP example with `nltk` library to predict the spam SMS messages.
 In this project, we are going to use Python Features to remove stop words and to lemmatize messages.
-Also, we are going to load an ML model from the Layer Model Catalog to create training data for the `spam_detection` model.
+Also, we are going to load an ML model from the Layer Models tab to create training data for the `spam_detection` model.

 ## What we are going to learn?